Mubasshira-Tazrin/Employee-Management-System/README.md

 ## Usage

 This repository serves as the backend component of the Employee Management System.
-You can integrate it with a front-end application or create an user interface using springboot Thymeleaf dependency.Tols like Postman can be used for testing and interacting with the API.
+You can integrate it with a front-end application or create an user interface using springboot Thymeleaf dependency.Tools like Postman can be used for testing and interacting with the API.

 ## Contributing